yairm210/Unciv/docs/Other/Translating.md

 When you feel that you're ready to add your translation to the game, you'll need to create a merge request, which takes your changes and puts them into the main version of the game - it's pretty straightforward once you do it

+Please note that Right-to-Left languages such as Arabic and Hebrew are not supported by the framework :/

 ## App store text

 There are two special entries that won't show in the game but are automatically used to provide short and long descriptions for F-Droid (and possibly other stores soon).
 They're near the beginning of each language file and marked "Fastlane".
 See the comments just above each for help, and where to find the actual english original to translate.
 Do not overlook the note on line breaks in [Other notes](#Other_notes) for the full description!